Muedi/QSD/README.md

 This repository is the official implementation of [*An Imbalanced Dataset with Multiple Feature Sets for Studying Quality Control of Next-Generation Sequencing](Place-holder-url).

-![Workflow to create the datasets](data/qsd_creation_v13.jpg) We generate feature sets that contain quality information to predict low-quality in fucntional genomics files, we provide a dataset of 37,491 RNA-seq, DNAse-seq, ChIP-seq and eCLIP files.
+![Workflow to create the datasets](data/qsd_creation_v13.jpg) We generate feature sets that contain quality information to predict low-quality in functional genomics files, we provide a dataset of 37,491 RNA-seq, DNAse-seq, ChIP-seq and eCLIP files.
 We test Anomaliy-detection algorithms and compare them to supervised ML performance of identifying low quality features, based on ENCODE's *released* and *revoked* status.
 ## Requirements